OdyAsh/odyash-dev.to/blog-posts/vibe-coding/01-surviving-the-vibe-coding-trend.md

 &nbsp;

-4. For `lvl2` problems: Similar situation to `lvl1` problems;   1.
-If you just give it a high level design (i.e., a `lvl1` solution) and tell it to suggest the suitable tech stack and provide detailed implementation without giving it proper requirements/constraints/context, then it may choose libraries that are not suitable for your use case down the road.
+4. For `lvl2` problems: Similar situation to `lvl1` problems;
+   1. If you just give it a high level design (i.e., a `lvl1` solution) and tell it to suggest the suitable tech stack and provide detailed implementation **without** giving it proper requirements/constraints/context, then it may choose **libraries that are not suitable** for your use case down the road.
       1. For example, in the prayer times app, it may suggest an API library that has a monthly limit of 1000 requests, while your app may need to make 2000 requests per month, etc.
-      2. Well then how should you have tackled this problem?: By having a prior experience on using APIs, so that you can ask questions like "API's rate limit?", "API's server availability?", "API's response time?", etc., and accordingly have an explicit requirement/constraint for the AI to work with.
+      2. Well then how should you have tackled this problem?: By having a *prior experience* on using APIs, so that you can ask questions like "API's rate limit?", "API's server availability?", "API's response time?", etc., and accordingly have an explicit requirement/constraint for the AI to work with.

 &nbsp;